dabeaz/curio/README.rst

 A: The complete library currently consists of about 3200 statements as reported in coverage tests.

+**Q: I see these warnings about not using Curio.
+What should I do?**

+A: Has programming taught you nothing?
+Warnings are meant to be ignored.
+Of course you should use Curio.

 **Q: Can I contribute?**

 A: Absolutely.
 Please use the Github page at